-During Stem Cell Recruitment, your physician will use image guidance to inject amniotic fluid into the highly inflamed areas of your ulnar collateral ligament to help repair the damaged areas of the ligament and improve function of your damaged tissue.
+During Stem Cell Recruitment, your physician will use image guidance to inject the acellular tissue allograft into the highly inflamed areas of your ulnar collateral ligament to help repair the damaged areas of the ligament and improve function of your damaged tissue.
 Best of all, your downtime will be a fraction of surgery, with little to no need for pain medications or time off of work.
 Call our physician referral coordinators today to get started on your path to recovery!

 For a Physician Referral Call 312-919-1896